kailash-manasarovar/statement/docs/timeline/2025/march.md

 ![Deborah Davies email](../../content/documents/emails/deborah-davies.png)

-- This is the kind of email I have sent to scores of journalists and interested parties.
+- This is the kind of email I have sent to scores of journalists over the last few years, including:
+    - Journalists at The Times, one of whom (Sanchez Manning) even reached out briefly in person, then never got back to me after speaking to her editor.
+    - Journalists at El Pais (a woman called Lola and Isabel Valdés).
+    - Journalists at GB News (Charlie Peters).
+    - All the news desks that received a copy of [the handwritten letters and supplementary page](../2024/august.md#the-handwritten-letters) (New York Times, Washington Post, Le Monde, El Pais, The Telegraph, The Irish Times, and many many more).
+    - Hundreds, probably.
+    - They'll be popping up all over the place at some point...

 ??? tip "Email to Deborah Davies"
     Hi,